espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit-v1.0.rst

     1. GPIO2 is used to enable external oscillator of the PHY.
     2. GPIO0 is a source of 50 MHz reference clock for the PHY.
 The clock signal is first inverted, to account for transmission line delay, and then supplied to the PHY.
     3. To prevent affecting the power-on state of GPIO0 by the clock output on the PHY side, the PHY external oscillator is enabled using GPIO2 after ESP32 is powered up.
     4. The ESP32 pins GPIO16 and GPIO17 are not broken out to the ESP32-WROVER-B module and therefore not available for use.
-If you need to use these pins, please solder a module without SPIRAM memory inside, e.g. the ESP32-WROOM-32D or ESP32-SOLO-1.
+If you need to use these pins, please solder a module without SPIRAM memory inside, e.g., the ESP32-WROOM-32D or ESP32-SOLO-1.

 Start Application Development
 -----------------------------

 Before powering up your ESP32-Ethernet-Kit, please make sure that the board is in good condition with no obvious signs of damage.

 Initial Setup
 ^^^^^^^^^^^^^